LeStegii/server-software/java/MODS+PLUGINS.md

 - **Version:** 1.2.5-1.7.10 (not all versions covered)
 - **Author:** Various authors
 - **Fork:** Forge/CraftBukkit --> MCPC+ --> Cauldron --> kCauldron
-- **Description:** Software that allows the use of Forge Mods and Bukkit plugins on your server (very old, not updated, not recommended)
+- **Description:** Software that allows the use of Forge Mods and Bukkit plugins on your server (very old, not updated, not recommended).
 - **Plugins:** Bukkit, Spigot
 - **Mods:** ️ Forge